 Business Associates

-A Business Associate can be an individual or a company that provides services to a HIPAA-Covered Entity, which requires them to have access to, store, use, or transmit Protected Health Information – third-party administrators, billing companies, transcriptionists, cloud service providers, data storage firms, EHR providers, consultants, attorneys, CPA firms, pharmacy benefits managers, claims processors, collections agencies, and medical device manufacturers.
+A Business Associate is any individual or company that provides services to a Covered Entity requiring access to, storage of, use of, or transmission of PHI.
+This includes third-party administrators, billing companies, transcriptionists, cloud service providers, data storage firms, EHR providers, consultants, attorneys, CPA firms, pharmacy benefits managers, claims processors, collections agencies, and medical device manufacturers.

-Prior to a Business Associate being given PHI, or access to systems containing PHI, they must enter into a HIPAA-compliant Business Associate Agreement with the Covered Entity.
-A business associate agreement is a contract in which the responsibilities of the Business Associate with respect to HIPAA and PHI are described.
+Before a Business Associate is given access to PHI or systems containing PHI, they must enter into a HIPAA Business Associate Agreement (BAA) with the Covered Entity.
+This contract defines the Business Associate’s responsibilities with respect to HIPAA and PHI.
+Understanding BAA requirements and common pitfalls is critical to avoid costly compliance gaps.

 Subcontractors